-FAO - Insects for food and feed
+FAO - Insects for Food and Feed

 Trends towards 2050 predict a steady population increase to 9 billion people, forcing an increased food/feed output from available agro-ecosystems resulting in an even greater pressure on the environment.
-Scarcities of agricultural land, water, forest, fishery and biodiversity resources, as well as nutrients and non-renewable
+Scarcities of agricultural land, water, forest, fishery and biodiversity resources, as well as nutrients and non-renewable energy are foreseen.

 Edible insects contain high quality protein, vitamins and amino acids for humans.
 Insects have a high food conversion rate, e.g. crickets need six times less feed than cattle, four times less than sheep, and twice less than pigs and broiler chickens to produce the same amount of protein.
 Besides, they emit less greenhouse gases and ammonia than conventional livestock.
 Insects can be grown on organic waste.
 Therefore, insects are a potential source for conventional production (mini-livestock) of protein, either for direct human consumption, or indirectly in recomposed foods (with extracted protein from insects); and as a protein source into feedstock mixtures.